Piotr0893/EarthQuake-Django/README.md

 # EarthQuake-Django
-Web app that pulls JSON data and shows Earthquakes Events and plots world map for past 1hour, 24hours and 7days
+A web application that downloads JSON data and shows the location and strength of earthquakes and makes maps of the last 1 hour, 24 hours and 7 days
 ![image](https://user-images.githubusercontent.com/122234066/219531889-13d16997-924f-4d66-b4f4-956edf0fb535.png)